AdobeDocs/experience-manager-64.en/help/forms/using/dynamically-select-a-user-or-group-for-aem-workflow.md

 ## Use Java interface to dynamically choose a user or group {#use-java-interface-to-dynamically-choose-a-user-or-group}

-You can use the [RecipientInfoSpecifier](https://helpx.adobe.com/experience-manager/6-4/forms/javadocs/com/adobe/fd/workflow/adobesign/api/RecipientInfoSpecifier.html) Java interface to dynamically choose a user or a group for Adobe Sign and Assign Task steps.
+You can use the [RecipientInfoSpecifier](https://helpx.adobe.com/experience-manager/6-4/forms/javadocs/com/adobe/fd/workflow/adobesign/api/RecipientInfoSpecifier.html) Java interface to dynamically choose a user or a group for Acrobat Sign and Assign Task steps.
 You can create an OSGi bundle that used the use the [RecipientInfoSpecifier](https://helpx.adobe.com/experience-manager/6-4/forms/javadocs/com/adobe/fd/workflow/adobesign/api/RecipientInfoSpecifier.html) Java interface and deploy it to the AEM Forms server.
-It makes the option available for selection in the Assign Task and Adobe Sign components of AEM Workflow.
+It makes the option available for selection in the Assign Task and Acrobat Sign components of AEM Workflow.

 You require [AEM Forms Client SDK](https://helpx.adobe.com/aem-forms/kb/aem-forms-releases.html) jar and [granite jar](https://repo.adobe.com/nexus/content/groups/public/com/adobe/granite/com.adobe.granite.workflow.api/1.0.2/) files to compile the code sample listed below.
 Add these jar files as external dependencies to the OSGi bundle project.
 You can use any Java IDE to create an OSGi bundle.
 The following procedure provides steps to use Eclipse to create an OSGi bundle: